theresegatsing/Picasso/README.md

 - Type an expression that includes t in the input field Click "Evaluate"
 - The expression will automatically animate, with t varying from 0 to 1

+### Random Expressions

+The Random Expressions extension lets you automatically generate and display a random Picasso expression.

+**How to use**:

+1. Click the **GenerateRandomExpression** button.
+2. A random expression will appear in the input field.
+3. The expression is evaluated and drawn automatically.
+   You can edit the expression if you want and click **Evaluate** to see the updated image.